-TABLE 17.14.000(A)(2)(c) Large Native and Heritage Free List

 Common Name Scientific Name

 Oregon White Oak Quercus garryana

 Pacific willow Salix lucida spp. lasiandra

 Western red cedar Thuja plicata

 Western hemlock Tsuga heterophylla

 Northern Red Oak Quercus rubra

 Bur Oak Quercus macrocarpa

 Bigleaf Maple Acer macrophyllum

 Grand Fir Abies grandis

 Douglas Fir Pseudotsuga menziesii

 American Elm hybrids (disease resistant) Ulmus spp.

 Western yew Taxus brevifolia

-ouglas Fir merican Elm hybrids (disease resistant) Pseudotsuga menziesii Ulmus spp.

 - 3. Tree Fund.
 This option may be used where site characteristics or construction preferences do not support the preservation or planting options identified above.
-The community development director may approve this option in-lieu-of or in addition to requirements 1. and/or 2. above.
-In this case, the community development director may approve the payment of cash-in-lieu into a dedicated fund for the remainder of trees that cannot be replanted in the manner described above.
+The Community Development Director may approve this option in-lieu-of or in addition to requirements of Option 1 and/or 2above.
+The Community Development Director may approve the payment of cash-in-lieu into a dedicated fund for the remainder of trees that cannot be replanted in the manner described above.
 The large native or heritage tree incentive does not apply when using this option to calculate the number of required inches. - a.
 The cash-in-lieu payment per tree shall utilize the adopted fee schedule when calculating the total tree fund payment. - b.
-The amount to be paid to the tree fund shall be calculated by subtracting the total inches of trees preserved and planted per subsection 2. and 3. above from the minimum tree diameter inches required in Table 17.20.060(A), dividing the sum by two inches and multiplying the remainder by the adopted fee from the Oregon City fee schedule.
+The amount to be paid to the tree fund shall be calculated by subtracting the total inches of trees preserved and planted per subsection 1. and 2. above from the minimum tree diameter inches required in Table 17.14.080.A), dividing the sum by two inches and multiplying the remainder by the adopted fee from the Oregon City fee schedule.
 For example:

 Lot Size a.
-Tree Requirement per Table 17.20.060(A) (inches) b.
+Tree Requirement per Table 17.14.080.A (inches) b.
 Trees Preserved (inches) c.
 Trees Planted (inches) d.
-To be mitigated (inches) a.-b.-c.
+To be mitigated (inches) a.- b.-c.
 Number of trees owed to tree fund. d./2" minimum caliper tree 10,000- 14,999 10" 2" 4" 4" 2